From 0% to hero (on the essay)

 This is a bit different.
 I’m more of a numbers type of person.
 I’m not very much into theory and People Management is mostly about theory.
 I am relatively unhappy with the way the lectures are going as, from my point of view, they are dull and simply not engaging.
 I believe that that is the nature of the content that is delivered, as the same problem applied to 2 lecturers.

-On the other hand, the tutorials are amazing, and my tutor deserves full marks on everything she does smile She is not only a great academic, but she is really approachable and friendly also.
-I asked her for help a presentation assignment (on which I got 90%, the highest mark ever given smile with tongue out) and also on my essay, which is due on the 18th of March, with high prospects of it being an over 70% paper.
+On the other hand, the tutorials are amazing, and my tutor deserves full marks on everything she does Smile She is not only a great academic, but she is really approachable and friendly also.
+I asked her for help a presentation assignment (on which I got 90%, the highest mark ever given Smile with tongue out) and also on my essay, which is due on the 18th of March, with high prospects of it being an over 70% paper.

 This module gets a 7/10 only because the tutorials add so much to the experience…